The features, benefits, and drawbacks of migrating from Oracle Discoverer to Microsoft Power BI.

 The SQL is manually imported as raw data into Power BI.
 Once imported, the output will match that in Discoverer, so you can design the front-end in Power BI (dashboard, graphs, etc.).

-How does a Discoverer report look in Power BI?
+How do Discoverer reports look when converted to Power BI?

 Considerations when migrating from Discoverer to Power BI